HybridEidolon/OgreAppBase/README.md

 This does not include a CPack configuration file for generating distributable packages, but I imagine it should be easy enough to make one.

+## License

+This work is released in the public domain.

 ## Requirements

 An OGRE 1.9 SDK installation, either built from source or downloaded from the OGRE website.